cikrhazo/Invertible-Image-Decolorization/logs/Readme.txt

-Some logs of our re-implementation
+Some logs of a re-implementation.